Bitget Review

 Step 3: Set Up Security (15 minutes, not optional)

 Do this before depositing a single dollar.
-I set up every security feature on day one, and I strongly recommend the same approach.
+Setting up every security feature before funding is strongly recommended.

 - Google Authenticator 2FA: Download the Authenticator app, scan the QR code in Bitget's security settings, and save the backup key offline.
 If you lose your phone without that backup key, recovering your account becomes a serious problem

 - Anti-phishing code: Create a short code that appears in every legitimate Bitget email.
-I received three phishing emails during my four months on the platform.
-The missing code made them instantly identifiable
+Any email missing the code is a phishing attempt — easy to spot and immediately identifiable

 - Withdrawal whitelist: Enable this in security settings and add your wallet addresses.
 New addresses wait 24 hours before becoming active.
 Even if someone compromises your account, they cannot withdraw to an address you have not pre-approved